CheateRYT/CheateRYT/README.md

 ## Hello I'm FullStack developer.

-Not a bug, but a feature
+Not a bug, but a feature.

 ### Languages and Tools